alphagov/pp-puppet/README.md

 ## Errors

-Some errors that you might encounter..
+Some errors that you might encounter...

 ### Ruby warnings
 ```